muratballikaya/loan-application/LoanApplication/README.md

 docker image pull muratballikaya/loan-application:latest

-Once you have source code, you can run the application with the following commands Source code is available at
+Once you have source code, you can run the application with the following commands.

+Source code is available at

 https://github.com/muratballikaya/loan-application